hynekdan/crabchat/README.md

 # CrabChat

-A lightweight messaging application built in Rust supporting text, files, and images.
+A lightweight messaging application built in Rust supporting text, files, and images, with an integrated admin web interface.

 ## Features
 - Real-time text messaging